toddaustin07/MQTT-Discovery/README.md

 Once available on your hub, from the Smartthings mobile app, do an Add Device / Scan nearby devices, and a new device called **MQTT Discovery** will be created in the *No room assigned* room.

-Open the MQTT Discovery device and go into device *Settings* and configure the MQTT broker IP address (IP only, no port; secure connections or authorization not yet supported).
+Open the MQTT Discovery device and go into device *Settings* and configure the MQTT broker IP address (IP only, no port), authorization username & pw (if required), and desired Quality of Service (QoS).

-After saving the broker IP address, return to the device Controls screen and tap the Refresh button.
+After saving the device Settings, return to the device Controls screen and tap the Refresh button.
 The driver will now connect to the MQTT broker and subscribe to the ‘smartthings/#’ MQTT topic.

 ### Sending MQTT Messages